andreixmartins/arch-kata/README.md

 #### 6.4 - Algorithms/Data Structures : Specific algos that need to be used, along size with spesific data structures.

-- Queue for creating/deleting messages
+- Circuit breaker Pattern
+- Retry with backoff
 - Queue for message notifications